 Organisations and individuals that receive funding under Australian Government NRM programmes are required to report regularly on the progress of their projects.
-Developed in collaboration with the Atlas of Living Australia, MERIT provides consistent reporting across all programmes, collects data linked to Australia's biodiversity conservation work and displays aggregated program information in publicly accessible dashboards.20
+Developed in collaboration with the Atlas of Living Australia, MERIT provides consistent reporting across all programmes, collects data linked to Australia's biodiversity conservation work and displays aggregated program information in publicly accessible dashboards19.

-20 http://www.nrm.gov.au/my-project/monitoring-and-reporting-plan/merit
+19 www.nrm.gov.au/my-project/monitoring-and-reporting-plan/merit